Kelys3/alx-system_engineering-devops/command_line_for_the_win/README.md

 ``CMD CHALLENGE`` is a pretty cool game challenging you on Bash skills.
 Everything is done via the command line and the questions are becoming increasingly complicated.
 It’s a good training to improve your command line skills!

-## Process To Transfer Screenshots from WIndows Desktop to Terminal using SFTP
+## Process To Transfer Screenshots from Windows Desktop to Terminal using SFTP
-* First create a folder on pc desktop and transferr ``screenshots`` into it.
+* First create a folder on pc desktop and transfer ``screenshots`` into it.
 * I saved the ``screenshots`` in ``png`` format
 * Open ``command prompt`` and navigate to the path where the ``screenshots`` have been saved
 * Use the ``SFTP command-line tool`` to establish a connection to the sandbox environment.